Case study: Kestrel Microcopy Style Guide

 Insight 1

-Different microcopy patterns and formatting inconsistencies (past and present tense verbs, noun + verb or verb + noun)
+Inconsistency: Different message styles, content patterns (past and present tense verbs, noun + verb or verb + noun) , and casing approaches (sentence vs. title case)

 Insight 2